jimschenchen/CSC207-Software-Design/README.md

 ## Descroption

 Welcome to the 0173 Conference! \
-This is a java project from CSC207 course.
+This is a java project from CSC207 course. \
+Reuirement:

 ## Group Member
 + [jimschenchen](https://github.com/jimschenchen)